Transition from School to Adult Life

 Graduates Timeline

-The DDD Graduates Timeline outlines the steps needed to apply for and begin receiving home and community-based services for adults.
+The DDD Graduates Timeline (Graduates Timeline-Spanish) outlines the steps needed to apply for and begin receiving home and community-based services for adults.
 Use the menu bars below to see summaries of the information in the timeline.

 • Apply for Medicaid eligibility.
 (It is recommended that individuals turning 18 apply for SSI, since approval of SSI makes you automatically Medicaid eligible in New Jersey.)